rails/weblog/_posts/2017-11-25-Rails-5-2-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials.markdown

 use case for secrets, so why not just call a spade a spade.
 So spade it is!

 Credentials are always encrypted.
 This means they’re safe to check into revision control, as long as you keep the key out of it.
-That means atomic deploys, no need to mess with a flurry of ENV variables, and other benefits of having all credentials that the app needs in one place, safe and secure.
+That means atomic deploys, no need to mess with a flurry of environment variables, and other benefits of having all credentials that the app needs in one place, safe and secure.

 In addition, we’ve opened up the API underlying Credentials, so you can easily deal with other encrypted configurations,